 Kalîla wa Dimna BnF

-The research programme "Tradition manuscrite et transmission iconographique : les manuscrits à peintures de Kalîla wa Dimna à la Bibliothèque nationale de France" aims at the description and interpretation of the Arabic, Persian and Turkish manuscripts of Kalila wa Dimna preserved in the Department of Manuscripts of the Bibliothèque nationale de France.
+"Tradition manuscrite et transmission iconographique: les manuscrits à peintures de Kalîla wa Dimna à la Bibliothèque nationale de France" aims at the description and interpretation of the Arabic, Persian and Turkish manuscripts of Kalila wa-Dimna preserved at the Bibliothèque nationale de France.

 LERA, Martin Luther University Halle-Wittenberg

-LERA is an interactive, digital tool for analyzing variations between multiple versions of a text in a synoptic manner with several differences to other well-known collation tools.
-It was first developed for printed texts of the French Enlightenment within the SaDA-project at Martin Luther University Halle-Wittenberg and since then adopted to other texts and languages
+LERA is an interactive, digital tool for analyzing variations between multiple versions of a text in a synoptic manner developed at Martin Luther University Halle-Wittenberg.

 The Humboldt Chair of Digital Humanities at the University of Leipzig